 By CHRISTOPHER WEBER and BRIAN MELLEY, Associated Press

-“At this moment, we are still looking for live victims,” Santa Barbara fire Capt.
-Gary Pitney said.
+“At this moment we are still looking for live victims,” said Santa Barbara fire Capt.
+Gary Pitney.
 But he confessed: “The likelihood is increasing that we’ll be finding bodies, not survivors.
 You have to start accepting the reality of that.”

 Crews marked places where bodies were found, often far away from a home, and used that information to guess where other victims might have ended up as the surging mud carried or buried them.

-The mudslide, touched off by heavy rain, took many homeowners by surprise early Tuesday, despite warnings issued days in advance that mudslides were possible because recent wildfires had stripped hillsides of vegetation that normally holds soil in place.
+The disaster, touched off by heavy rain, took many homeowners by surprise early Tuesday, despite evacuation orders and warnings issued days in advance that mudslides were possible because recent wildfires in the hills had stripped away vegetation that normally holds soil in place.

-Trashed areas were awash in a sea of mud, with only the tallest trees standing and some homes buried up to their roofs.
+From above, thrashed areas of town appeared awash in a sea of brown mud, with only the tallest trees standing and some homes buried up to their roofs.
 Next to some of the devastated areas sat large estates untouched by the torrent, their lawns still green and the landscaping lush.

 After a better look at the damage, officials lowered the number of destroyed homes from 100 to 64 and raised the number of damaged ones from 300 to 446.